Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/goodbye-comments-welcome-webmentions.md

 curl --location --request GET 'https://webmention.io/api/mentions.jf2?target=https://daily-dev-tips.com/posts/getting-started-with-the-html-canvas/'
 ```

-> as [swyx](http://swyx.io/writing/clientside-webmentions) points out the ending slash is very important!
+> as [swyx](http://swyx.io/writing/clientside-webmentions) points out, the ending slash is significant!

 We can then use JavaScript to show them on our website.